testscope-io/testscope-io.github.io/invite-collaborators.md

 <img src="/assets/invite-collaborators/3.png" style="width:100%"/>

 In your side, they will be appears in "Tester" tab.
-If you want, you can revoke them by clicking "Revoke" button.
+You can revoke them by clicking "Revoke" button, if you have to.

 <img src="/assets/invite-collaborators/4.png" style="width:100%"/>